 In the saturation or linear region, the transistor will be biased so that the maximum amount of gate voltage is applied to the device which results in the channel resistance RDS(on being as small as possible with maximum drain current flowing through the MOSFET switch.
-Therefore the enhancement type MOSFET the conductive channel is open and the device is switched “ON”.
+Therefore for the enhancement type MOSFET the conductive channel is open and the device is switched “ON”.

 By applying a suitable drive voltage to the gate of an FET, the resistance of the drain-source channel, RDS(on) can be varied from an “OFF-resistance” of many hundreds of kΩ’s, effectively an open circuit, to an “ON-resistance” of less than 1Ω, effectively a short circuit.